-- 44 The Stewart Island/ Rakiura Visitor Levy Policy and Bylaw Council has started preliminary consultation to help identify if there are parts of the Policy and Bylaw that should be changed.
-Staff will be undertaking further preliminary consultation in the next couple of months, and will be discussing the content of a draft Policy and Bylaw with the Community Policy Committee, in the new year. - 45 In October Council decided that it would not proceed with amending the Freedom Camping Bylaw 2015 for Lumsden at this time.
-The current bylaw will remain in place for the current summer season. - 46 This decision was reached as after receiving submissions, Council favoured a more restrictive Bylaw for Lumsden.
+- The Stewart Island/ Rakiura Visitor Levy Policy and Bylaw Council has started preliminary consultation to help identify if there are parts of the Policy and Bylaw that should be changed.
+Staff will be undertaking further preliminary consultation in the next couple of months, and will be discussing the content of a draft Policy and Bylaw with the Community Policy Committee, in the new year. - In October Council decided that it would not proceed with amending the Freedom Camping Bylaw 2015 for Lumsden at this time.
+The current bylaw will remain in place for the current summer season. - This decision was reached as after receiving submissions, Council favoured a more restrictive Bylaw for Lumsden.
 To adopt a more restrictive Bylaw Council would have had to undertake another consultation process.
-As other amendments to the Bylaw may also arise over the next year, both from Council-based initiatives and through central government, Council felt that it was best not to proceed with an amendment at this time. - 47 The reviewed Stormwater Drainage, Water Supply and Wastewater Drainage Bylaws were adopted by Council on 13 December.
+As other amendments to the Bylaw may also arise over the next year, both from Council-based initiatives and through central government, Council felt that it was best not to proceed with an amendment at this time. - 47 Draft Stormwater Drainage, Water Supply and Wastewater Drainage Bylaws Council is currently in the process of reviewing these Bylaws.
+The Bylaws have been out for consultation, and were presented to Council for adoption on 13 December.